-- 1) If the major component was determined to be heterozygous, consider the peak that cannot be attributed to the major component and evaluate whether dropout could have occurred or whether the minor contributor is homozygous, refer to section 8b. - 2) Consider also the mixture ratio and potential allelic sharing to determine whether one of the major peaks could also be part of the minor component.
-For example, subtract the height of the smallest allele from the largest allele and consider whether the remaining peak heights fulfill the mixture ratio expectation. - 3) If the major component was determined to be homozygous at a locus, evaluate the PHR for the other two labeled peaks as described above to determine whether they can be considered a heterozygous pair. - If a minor peak is in the stutter position, consider the possible contribution of stutter.
+- If the major component was determined to be 1) heterozygous, consider the peak that cannot be attributed to the major component and evaluate whether dropout could have occurred or whether the minor contributor is homozygous, refer to section - Consider also the mixture ratio and potential allelic 2) sharing to determine whether one of the major peaks could also be part of the minor component.
+For example, subtract the height of the smallest allele from the largest allele and consider whether the remaining peak heights fulfill the mixture ratio expectation. - If the major component was determined to be homozygous at a locus, evaluate the PHR for the other two labeled peaks as described above to determine whether they can be considered a

+If a minor peak is in the stutter position, consider

-c.
-Loci with four labeled peaks in each amplification: Major Component
+- c.
+Loci with four labeled peaks in each amplification:

+Major Component

-- If the mixture is approximately 2:1, and has one labeled peak in the stutter position of another peak, stutter should be considered.
-In some cases, assign the largest peak in both amplifications and a "Z". - a) These situations may occur at loci with high stutter and when peak imbalance is maximal, however this usually will not repeat in two amplifications. - b) Therefore, if the alleles are unambiguous in at least one amplification, both alleles may be assigned.
+1) If the mixture is approximate labeled peaks in each service of the mixture is approximate labeled peaks in eac If the mixture is approximately 2:1, and has one labeled peak in the stutter position of another peak, stutter should be considered.
+In some cases, assign the largest peak in both amplifications and a "Z". - These situations may occur at loci with high a) stutter and when peak imbalance is maximal, however this usually will not repeat in two amplifications. - Therefore, if the alleles are unambiguous in at least one amplification, both alleles may be assigned.
 Refer to the steps below.